bvweerd/dynamic_energy_contract_calculator/README.md

 ## Example configuration

 Below are screenshots from a typical installation that show the most important steps of the setup flow.
-The images are located in `assets/readme` so they can also be viewed offline.

 ### 1. Start the configuration flow